stal-ix/ix/docs/IX.md

 . /etc/session
 ```

+## Using IX

-To start using IX clone it from github.
+To start using **IX** clone it from github.

 ```
 ix# git clone git@github.com:pg83/ix.git ix# export PATH=${PWD}/ix:${PATH}
 ```

 Any user with sudo configured can install packages on the system.
 Thanks to the content addressable store usage, different versions of packages will not overlap with each other.
-Different users may use different IX repository versions.
+Different users may use different **IX** repository versions.
 The recommended way to customize the system for yourself - clone the repository on github, and make the necessary changes to your branch.
 Perhaps, someday there'll be support for overlays.

-The basic command when using IX is `ix mut`.
+The basic command when using **IX** is `ix mut`.

 Install the sway program in realm gui: